-Tourism in Thailand and Southeast Asia
+Tourism in Thailand and other Southeast Asian countries

-Although The Kukang Rescue Program operates in Sumatra, the aim of our campaign I Am Not Your Toy is to raise awareness without borders and we would like to appeal to you to behave responsibly while traveling.
+Although The Kukang Rescue Program operates in Sumatra, the aim of our “I Am Not Your Toy!” campaign is to raise awareness regardless of borders and we would like to appeal to you to behave responsibly while traveling.

-Be especially careful and attentive in locations such as Phuket - Bangla Road area of Patong Beach and Karon, Ban Karon, Koh Samui - Chaweng Beach, Khao Lak, Phang-nga - Ton Pling Waterfall, Khao Lak, Chonburi - Pattaya downtown, as well as any other tourist areas.
+Be especially careful and attentive in locations such as Phuket - Bangla Road area of Patong Beach and Karon, Ban Karon, Koh Samui - Chaweng Beach, Khao Lak, Phang-nga - Ton Pling Waterfall, Khao Lak, Chonburi - Pattaya downtown, as well as in any other tourist areas.